tensorlayer/TensorLayer/CONTRIBUTING.md

 # Contributing to Tensorlayer

+We highly appreciate any contribution towards TensorLayer either by adding / improving new examples or extending / fixing the TensorLayer core library.

+To make your contributions, you would need to follow the following guideline:
 We are using pep8 coding style and numpy doc style.
 The following tools are used to ensure that we comply the convention:
 * yapf (format code)
 * isort (sort imports)
 * autoflake (remove unused imports)

-Please run them for the changed files before you make a commit.

-yapf is now enforced in our travis-ci test, and we are moving to enforce pydocstyle in the future.
+Please run them for the changed files before you make a commit. yapf is now enforced in our travis-ci test, and we are moving to enforce pydocstyle in the future.